 The Forests Dialogue

-The Forests Dialogue (TFD) was created in 1998 to provide international leaders in the forest sector with an ongoing, multi-stakeholder dialogue platform and process focused on developing mutual trust, a shared understanding, and collaborative solutions to challenges in achieving sustainable forest management and forest conservation around the world.
-In recent years, TFD has expanded its remit to include all actors across the landscape.
-TFD is an autonomous, unincorporated organization hosted by Yale University and with a Secretariat based at F&ES since 2000.
+The Forests Dialogue (TFD) was established in 2000 to provide international leaders in the forest sector with an ongoing, multi-stakeholder dialogue platform and process focused on developing mutual trust, a shared understanding, and collaborative solutions to challenges in achieving sustainable forest management and forest conservation around the world.
+In recent years, TFD has expanded its remit to include all actors across the landscape, not just the forest sector.
+TFD is an autonomous, unincorporated organization hosted by Yale University and with a Secretariat based at F&ES.

 The goal of TFD is to reduce conflict among stakeholders over the use and protection of vital forest resources.
-Over the past eighteen years, TFD has brought together more than 3,000 diverse leaders to work through nineteen key compelling forest and landscape sustainability challenges.
+Since its founding, TFD has brought together more than 3,000 diverse leaders to work through nineteen key compelling forest and landscape sustainability challenges.
 Current TFD initiatives include: Land Tenure Reform (LTR), The Land Use Dialogues (LUD), Tree Plantations in the Landscape (TPL), and Understanding Deforestation-Free (UDF).
 TFD uses the multi-stakeholder dialogue model to progress from building trust among participants to achieving substantive, tangible outcomes in such a way that participants are committed to advocate for and work to implement those consensus-based outcomes.

-TFD is governed by a steering committee composed of a diverse group of individuals representing key stakeholder groups from around the world.
-TFD hires F&ES students as program associates each term to work with the Secretariat and steering committee members.
-Duties include background research, Secretariat support, dialogue planning, and implementation.
+TFD is governed by a steering committee composed of leading individuals representing key stakeholder groups from around the world.
+TFD hires F&ES students as program associates each term to work with the Secretariat and steering committee members on all facets of TFD’s operations.
+Duties include background research, communications, Secretariat support, dialogue planning, and implementation.
 Students who are interested in forest and landscape-related issues as well as those who are interested in stakeholder engagement are encouraged to apply to work with TFD.